anakarinamorales/geofluxus-assignment/README.md

 Since I also had available the designs for the full report dashboard, I tried to prepare most of my current components to work with the full report version.
 They'll need some tweaks, but most of it will be just getting the remaining data and showing it in the component.

 Now, about some design choices: some things on the design had no consistency (primary texts with different colors across pages, no consistent gap between report items).
-So, I'm I took the liberty an picked the most common occourence for each style for each type of element and used it across the whole app to keep (we like consistency).
+So, I took the liberty and picked the most common occurrence of each style for each type of element and used it across the app (we like consistency).

 # Running the project